shadowscion/TankTrackTool/README.md

 # Features:
  * Easy to use; spawn, select wheels, edit with context menu, and go!
  * A lot of options so far, and probably more in the future.
- * 100% Clientside (apart from the networked editable options); no more laggy e2 tracks, or, god forbid, physical ones!
+ * 100% Clientside (apart from the networked editable options)
+ * No more laggy `E2` tracks, or, god forbid, physical ones!

 # Credits:
  * MrWhite; textures